 If we react, we become drawn into the game.

 We naturally want to defend ourselves when confronted with provoking, negative behaviour.
-With a systematic PA, they often project or transfer their inner discomfort through hurtful comments or unkind actions to avoid feeling the turmoil within themselves.
+With a systematic passive-aggressive, they often project or transfer their inner discomfort through hurtful comments or unkind actions to avoid feeling the turmoil within themselves.

 Non-reaction is often the hardest thing to do but can be one the quickest ways to ensure they lose interest.
 Non-reaction does not, however, mean passively tolerating such behaviour.